michal-h21/vim-zettel/README.md

 - `:ZettelBackLinks` command – insert list of notes that link to the current note.

+- `:ZettelInbox` command – insert list of notes that no other note links to.

 - `:ZettelGenerateLinks` command – insert list of all wiki pages in the current page.
 It needs updated tags database.
 The tags database can be updated  using the `:VimwikiRebuildTags` command.